Mariamwit/Mariamwit/README.md

 <h1>  <br/> <a href="[https://www.linkedin.com/in/mariamwit-g-2a77b6340//"> Cybersecurity Professional | Software Developer  </a> </h1>

 Results-driven professional with a solid foundation in system administration, software development, and security operations.
-I have hands-on experience administering secure systems, developing web-based applications, and automating IT processes.
+Hands-on experience administering secure systems, developing web-based applications, and automating IT processes.
+Proficient in Java, with practical knowledge of tools such as NetBeans, Eclipse, CI/CD pipelines, and SIEM solutions.
+Excel at evaluating system requirements, designing secure and scalable architectures, and delivering high-quality, maintainable code.

 <h2>👨‍💻 Projects:</h2>